 The earliest movement of mid-century modern design is said to have happened in Europe between the 1920s and 1930s.
 In the 1920s vehicles were becoming more popular and one of the significant changes to modern homes during this time was the addition of garages.
 Carports were another feature that appeared in-house designs during this time.
 It was only towards the at the end of World War II that modern design movement started to progress.

 Towards the 1940s US soldiers returned home with their families which create a huge demand for tract housing.
-These houses were a simple design, and often builders took shortcuts so that they could be built at a faster pace.
+These mid century modern houses were a simple design, and often builders took shortcuts so that they could be built at a faster pace.
 Houses also became larger in size and consisted of a commercial construction that represented the mid-century design emphasising clear lines and stylish angles.

 Mid-century modern furniture design reflected these characteristics and introduced more curves, geometric shapes and stylised angles investing in new technologies.
 Mid-century modern furniture is designed to a high standard and pieces tend to be timeless.